turingschool/lesson_plans/ruby_02-web_applications_with_ruby/git_redux.markdown

 The master branch of your team's project should be as pristine as possible.
 Take a look at [this repo](https://github.com/kristinabrown/dinner-dash/commits/master?page=5) and find commits that probably shouldn't have made it into the master branch.

-"WIP" commits or style changes should *not* make be merged into master.
+"WIP" commits or style changes should *not* be merged into master.
 When rebasing, you'll have the ability to combine ("squash") and reword commits.

 * DO NOT REBASE MASTER (or anthing that anyone else already has been distributed to other team members)
 * git rebase -i HEAD~3